Boost your digital skills

 • Where are the main pain points in your users' journey?

-• What is the cause of these pain points?
+• What causes these pain points?

 Further reading